We have plenty of incentives to make being a partner family exciting and worth while for everyone involved if you choose to take us

 we do not want a strain on finances to mean the dog gets second rate care.
 We also do not want to burden your family with outrageous

 costs you can not reasonably afford and would not put into a pet.
-So to protect everyone involved, we require our partner families to have
+So to protect everyone involved, we ask our partner families to have

 pet health insurance. (while the dog is in our care for showing/breeding/testing etc we are responsible financially for anything that happens).